Master's Programme in Implementation, Transformative Learning and Sustainability

 The programme leads to the degree of Master of Medical Science (120 credits) with Learning for Sustainable Development and Global Health as the main field of study.

-The Master's Programme in Implementation, Transformative Learning and Sustainability (ITS) is given online, with the exception of an obligatory on-campus introductory week in Uppsala at the start and in the middle of the programme.
+The Master's Programme in Implementation, Transformative Learning and Sustainability (ITS) uses an online learning format, with the exception of a mandatory on-campus introductory week in Uppsala at the start of the programme.

 Courses within the programme